alexvoss/mkdocs-material-fork/docs/tutorials/blogs.md

     Add the following to your `mkdocs.yml` to see how the Blog plugin can integrate the blog navigation with the overall navigation structure.
+    Note that you do not need to add the individual blog posts to the navigation structure, nor placeholders for index pages.
+The Blog plugin will take care of that.

     ```yaml hl_lines="5"
     nav: